telecomcraft/homelabs/docs/labs/networks/general/exploring-bridges-subnets-and-broadcast-domains-in-proxmox.md

 ```

 So the basic answer is that, for the most part, once hosts have cached their addresses
 in the ARP cache, they can communicate via unicast transmission.
-Every so often, however,
+Every so often,
-ARP checks are sent to verify host addressing.
+however, ARP checks are sent to verify host addressing, thus the two extra packets in
+addition to the 25 pairs of ICMP request/reply pairs.

 !!! question